Nature as Guide: Blackberries and Bread Baking

 Equally true, is that it is all just a part of truth seeking and the path home.
 Would there be "truth" without these "lies"?

 I am writing this in late July of 2021, and Lughnasadh, the Celtic and Pagan (which if you didn't know, means "country folk") recognized holy day is nearing.
 While some deities I feel a kinship to, I haven't really felt the call to or from Lugh, for whom the holiday is named.
 Many stories and sources recall this time of year as the grain harvest, and bread is baked in celebration.
 This is an example of the contextual dissonance I experience at times.
-Grain harvest isn't really relevant for me and my community (although I wouldn't be unhappy if it was... take me to the country!).
+Grain harvest isn't really relevant for me and my local community, (i.e., I am not living in an agricultural community where wheat is currently being harvested).

-As I let myself be inspired in the exploration of Earth-based spiritualities like Paganism, and Celtic lore, as well as investigate the aspects that feel off or sticky, I glean that these traditions, in essence, lived in tune with the cycles and seasons of nature, as well as otherworldly energies, demonstrated through the connection to deities and the mythological realm.
+As I let myself be inspired in the exploration of Earth-based spiritualities like Paganism, and Celtic lore, as well as investigate the aspects of disconnect, I glean that these traditions, in essence, lived in tune with the cycles and seasons of nature, as well as otherworldly energies, demonstrated through the connection to deities and the mythological realm.
 And the realization that feels ultimately resonant is that Nature is truly my Guide.
 Particularly, nature integrated with spirit.
 Union.
 Including, my own innate nature.
 As within so without.
 Union.
 A truth that I was able to open to in Yoga as well.

 I have great appreciation for ways of living where significant celebrations are marked by the transformations of the natural world around us.
 It just feels real to me.
 It even feels practical.
 It feels connected.
 Christmas truly is a celebration of light after a long dark winter!
 And a knowing that the light will return.